 Crowdsourced bathymetry data loggers are electronic devices or software that connect to a vessel's echosounder and positioning system and record the sensor outputs.
 They write to files in a format designated by the designer of the data logger or software, such as NMEA 0183.
 The recorded data is then relayed to a Trusted Node, who prepares the data for contribution to the DCDB.
 Software-based data loggers may be available in an ECDIS or electronic chart plotter that already incorporates input from the echo-sounder and the GNSS.
 Vessels that do not possess a suitable navigation system, or data logging software, will need to install a standalone logger.
-Current hardware-based data loggers typically require the installation of a simple, small electronic component that connects to the echo-sounder and GNSS and records their output.
+Current Hhardware-based data loggers typically require the installation of a simple, small electronic component that connects to the echo-sounder and GNSS and

+Commented [WA16]: Hyperlink changed to Glossary Field Code Changed records their output.
 Trusted Nodes can provide mariners with data loggers, as well as installation guidance and assistance.